• Skip to primary navigation

 My husband likes to blanch broccoli and then add a little garlic butter for a perfect vegetable side dish.

-If you have a surplus of broccoli and want to preserve it, blanching the broccoli is the necessary before freezing it.
+If you have a surplus of broccoli and want to preserve it, blanching the broccoli is necessary before freezing it.

 This helps lock in the color and flavor of green vegetables like broccoli.
 Some other veggies to blanch include green beans or asparagus.